danomatika/ofxPd/README.md

 ### Audio Interfacing & Debugging Audio Issues

-libpd as utilized in ofxPd does not handle any of the audio interfacing itself, but is called via the ofSoundStream system within OpenFrameworks.
-If you have any issues with the sound interface / audio apis themselves, please log an issue to the [OpenFrameworks Github repo](https://github.com/openframeworks/openFrameworks).
+libpd as utilized in ofxPd does not handle any of the audio interfacing itself, but is called via the ofSoundStream system within openFrameworks.
+If you have any issues with the sound interface / audio apis themselves, please log an issue to the [openFrameworks Github repo](https://github.com/openframeworks/openFrameworks).

 ### Sample Rate

-The sample rate is set to 44100 when initializing ofxPd in the examples.
+The sample rate is set to 44100 when initialiszing ofxPd in the examples.
 If your sample rate is higher, the playback pitch will be higher.
 Make sure the sample rate is the same as your system audio sample rate to hear the correct pitch.

 For example: The default sample rate on macOS is 96000.
 Running the app at 44100 results in double the playback pitch while initializing ofxPd at 96000 gives the correct pitch.